smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 nvidiaProfileInspector (as admin):
 set Maximum Pre-Rendered Frames to 1 for best latency (should be default), Nvidia Reflex/Low Latency Mode on On+Boost/Ultra should override this in most games
-Old school default was 3, 2 or more could give you more fps at cost of latency on lower end systems
+Old school default was 3, 2 or more could give you more fps at cost of latency on lower end systems setting low latency mod to Ultra can break shit

 🟩